Province Launches New Website to Support COVID Vaccine Campaign - Read moreHERE

 Pharmacists authorized by the College who have advanced training and work in a collaborative practice with other health-care providers (such as physicians and nurse practitioners) can prescribe and manage your medication therapy within the scope of their practice.
 For example, a pharmacist with specialized training in diabetes management working in a diabetic clinic with a nurse practitioner may prescribe and monitor the medications you receive to manage your diabetes.

-* The Pharmacy Directory lists all pharmacists and their additional authorizations
+* The Pharmacist Public Register lists all pharmacists and their additional authorizations

 Talk with your pharmacist today about how you can benefit from the additional health-care services they can provide.